A1exander08/A1exander08/README.md

-- 👋 Hey, It's me, Alex.
+- 👋 Hey, It's Alex.
+I'm building web apps that satisfy overlooked niches in the italian market.
-- 🌱 I’m constantly improving in Web Development and I'm very obsessed on building a better version of myself.
-- 💞️ I’m looking to collaborate with all of you.
-- 📫 How to reach me:
+- 📫 How to contact me: alex.beery08@gmail.com
-- On my website: its-alex.com
-- Or send me an E-Mail: alex.beery08@gmail.com